bec-archer/SR80-Manuals/user-manual.md

 Either way works, and the app saves whichever fields you used.
 Itemized assemblies display the breakdown on the job (`$20 + $20 + $85 = $125`); total-only assemblies just show their total.

-**Fitting** or **Adapter** — for standalone parts.
-Enter quantity, unit price, and optional description.
+**Fitting**, **Adapter**, or **Seal** — for standalone items.
+Enter quantity, unit price, and an optional description.

-**Adding multiple at once:** The sheet opens with **three empty rows** on every tab.
+**Adding multiple at once:** Each tab opens with **three empty rows**.
 Fill in whichever rows you need and tap Save — they all get added at once.
 Need more than three?
 Tap **+ Add Another** at the bottom for a fourth, fifth, etc. Need fewer?
 Just leave unused rows blank (they're ignored), or tap **Remove** on a row to delete it.
 Less clicks, more shipping.

+**Mix categories freely:** You can add hose assemblies on the Hose Assembly tab, flip over to Fittings and add a few there, drop a Seal on the Seal tab, and then tap Save — everything from every tab saves at once.
+Switching tabs never drops your entered data, and the **Total** at the bottom of the sheet shows the combined grand total across all four tabs in real time, so you always know what you're about to save.

-All materials are always taxed when the shop's "Charge Tax on Parts" setting is turned on.
+All materials are taxed when sales tax is turned on shop-wide.
 If a customer is tax exempt, no tax is charged on anything (materials included).

-Each material shows up as a row in the Hoses & Parts section with a colored pill (Hose Assembly, Fitting, or Adapter) and the cost breakdown.
-The totals from materials roll into the cost summary card at the top of the job detail — so when it's time to enter amounts into Square, everything is in one place.
+Each item shows up as a row in the Hose section with a colored pill (blue Hose Assembly, orange Fitting, purple Adapter, pink Seal) and the cost breakdown.
+The totals roll into the cost summary card at the top of the job detail — so when it's time to enter amounts into Square, everything is in one place.

 **Who can add materials:** Anyone — front counter, techs, and admins — can add materials to a job at any time while it's open.

+**Deleting a material:** Admins and Front Counter can remove a mis-added hose, fitting, adapter, or seal. **Press and hold** (long-press) on the row in the Hose section — a context menu appears with a red **Delete** option labeled with the item's type.
+Tap it, confirm in the dialog (which shows the item's description if there is one), and the row is gone.
+Tech Station devices don't see this menu; if a tech needs to delete something, admin elevation unlocks the same long-press.
+Once a job is closed, the delete option is hidden for everyone — closed jobs stay closed.

 ### Editing a Draft Work Order